Is Performance Food Group undervalued based on future cash flows and its price relative to the stock market?

 Management is one of the most important areas of a company.
 We look at unreasonable CEO compensation, how long the team and board of directors have been around for and insider trading.

 Mr. George L. Holm has been the Chief Executive Officer and President of Performance Food Group Company since September 2002.
 Mr. Holm served as an Acting Chief Executive Officer and President of Performance Foodservice.
 He served as the Chief Executive Officer and President at Performance Food Group of Texas, LLC.
 Mr. Holm has been the Chief Executive Officer and President at Performance Food Group Company, LLC (now Performance Food Group, Inc.) since May 2008.
 He served as the Chief Executive Officer of Roma Food Enterprises, Inc., a subsidiary of Performance Food Group Co.
 He served as the Chief Executive Officer of VISTAR Specialty distribution centers VistaCorporation.
 He served as the President of Roma Food Enterprises, Inc., a subsidiary of Performance Food Group Co.
-He has been an executive in the fcoodservice distribution industry for 30 years, and prior to joining VISTAR, he held senior leadership roles with Alliant Food service Inc., U.S. Foodservice Inc., and Sysco Corporation.
+He has been an executive in the fcoodservice distribution industry for 30 years and prior to joining VISTAR, he held senior leadership roles with Alliant Food service Inc., U.S. Foodservice Inc., and Sysco Corporation.
 In 2002,.
-He serves as a Director of UniPro Foodservice, Inc. He serves as a Director of Performance Food Group Company, LLC.
+He served as a Director of UniPro Foodservice, Inc. He serves as a Director of Performance Food Group Company, LLC.
 He has been a Director at Performance Food Group Company since 2002.
+Mr. Holm received a bachelor’s degree in business administration from Grand Canyon University

 - CEO's compensation has been consistent with company performance over the past year.